KxSystems/docs/docs/ref/exit.md

 exit x    exit[x]
 ```

+Control word.
-where `x` is a positive integer, terminates the kdb+ process with `x` as the exit code.
+Where `x` is a positive integer, terminates the kdb+ process with `x` as the exit code.

 ```q
 q)exit 0        / typical successful exit status